rrothenb/the-first-daughter/Consider/Enosh.md

 Her Practical + Diplomatic nature helped Enosh think through how to actually gather and lead community.

 **Relationship with Awan:** Critical connection: Awan lived approximately years 8-83.
 Enosh born at year ~235 in biblical chronology.
-In normalized timeline (dividing by 12):

-- Awan: lived approximately 0.67 - 6.9 normalized years
-- Enosh: born at ~19.6 normalized years

-Timeline problem: This means Awan died before Enosh was born in normalized timeline.
-BUT if we adjust or if she lived longer, or if there's flexibility in the conversion:

 If they overlapped, Awan would have witnessed: